Ainsley Rodriguez Trains Her Ripped Abs In Gray Sports Bra & Blue Leggings For New Instagram Video

 Also, even though she made it clear that this video post was about working out without equipment, one fan also asked her where she bought her resistance bands.
 She informed the commenter that she sells them on her website.

 In one of her previous workout videos, Ainsley used resistance bands to train her abs.
-In the clip, she’s rocking a pink bikini as she goes through a circuit that includes torso twists, overhead resistance bends and a couple of other exercises that engage the trunk and core.
+In the clip, she’s rocking a pink bikini as she goes through a circuit that includes torso twists, overhead resistance bends, and a couple of other exercises that engage the trunk and core.

 The video series has racked up over 28,000 likes and 500-plus comments since it was posted on October 29.